 Faldorn: You’ll find this brown-haired and brown-eyed human Druid in the third area of Cloakwood (same as Eldoth).
 The child of a Black Raven Uthgardt (a member of a barbarian human tribe that resides far to the north of Faerûn), Faldorn was given to a Shadow Druid enclave in her youth.
 As their name implies, Shadow Druids aren’t exactly a nice bunch.
 They believe that civilisation is a plague on nature, and should be eradicated by violent means.
 The ones in the Cloakwood forest are preoccupied with the Iron Throne’s presence in the local mine, which they perceive as an abomination.
 The party can pick up Faldorn as their representative to help clear the mine.
 If Jaheira’s already in the party, get ready for some verbal spats, because the two are vehemently at odds about their druidic practices.
 As any Druid, Faldorn is True Neutral (despite her attitude and scary portrait), and will therefore fit into any party.
 However, being single-classed, she just doesn’t pull her weight.
 She has good Wisdom and acceptable Dexterity, but her Constitution is poor, and she can’t wear any worthwhile armour.
 Jaheira, Branwen and Viconia are all more versatile and hardier than she is.
 She has a couple of different spells and can summon a dread wolf as a special ability, but it’s not enough of an incentive to use her.
 Personality-wise, Faldorn is very militant and aggressive, feels more kinship with animals than humans and would gladly kill anybody whom she perceives as defiling nature.
 Neutral, you say?
 Riiiight.

-Yeslick: This sandy-haired and blue-eyed Lawful Good Fighter/Cleric of Clangeddin is one of the few survivors of the dwarven clan Orothiar, which resided in the Cloakwood mines and accidentally breached an underground river during an excavation, resulting in their flooding.
+Yeslick: This sandy-haired and blue-eyed Lawful Good Fighter/Cleric of Clangeddin with a rather unfortunate name is one of the few survivors of the dwarven clan Orothiar, which resided in the Cloakwood mines and accidentally breached an underground river during an excavation, resulting in their flooding.
 One of the few survivors, Yeslick moved to Sembia, east of Evereska, and tried to get on with his life.
 Unfortunately, he became friends with Rieltar, one of the Iron Throne leaders (the group responsible for the trouble on the Sword Coast), who used the information about his past to take over the mines.
 Yeslick was enslaved and forced to work there himself.
 Outraged at this betrayal and vandalism of his former home, he asks the party for help when they find him during their foray into the mines.
 Yeslick is actually a great pick for a Good party.
 He has the same Strength and Constitution as Jaheira, but better Wisdom and better spells.
 His Dexterity isn’t great, but his Constitution offsets the issue, and you could give him the Gauntlets of Dexterity if you can spare them.
 His Intelligence is too low to use scrolls (which can be a problem if you need to raise someone), but he has Dispel Magic as a special ability, which is definitely an asset.
 His main problem is that, unless you rush through the story, the A.I. will have time to mess him up before you reach him.
 Which is a pity.
 Personality-wise, Yeslick is understandably irate when you first meet him, but overall, he’s calm, reasonable and honourable, if somewhat bitter.
 He also despises Kagain’s money-grubbing nature and may have a go at him if they are in the same party.

 Quayle: This elderly, white-haired and black-eyed gnomish Cleric/Mage of Baravar Cloakshadow can be found just outside the walls of Baldur’s Gate and, should the party talk to him, will attempt to weasel his way in.
 His family and teachers apparently all urged him to go adventuring as soon as he came of age, and while he thinks it’s because he’s so gifted and intelligent, and generally the best thing since sliced bread, the truth is that he’s simply incredibly annoying.
 While Quayle’s Chaotic Neutral alignment and his ability to cast both offensive and healing magic theoretically make him suited for any party, he’s just not worth it.
 His Intelligence is fine (on par with Dynaheir, Xan or Xzar, but worse than Edwin), but his Wisdom is an abysmal 10, making him officially the worst healer in the game.
 On top of that, he has terrible Strength and poor Constitution, which all but nullifies his decent Dexterity.
 And, of course, he’s available too late in the story to be of any use.
 He has Invisibility as a special ability, but it doesn’t counterbalance his flaws.
 His insufferable personality is just the last nail in his coffin.
 He may have a go at Tiax, should you somehow have both of them in the same party, although why you’d want to is beyond me.

 Alora: This pink-haired and brown-eyed Chaotic Good halfling Thief might as well be a secret character, considering that, if you don’t know where–and especially when–to look, you’ll never even encounter her.
-She can be found burglarising the Hall of Wonders in Baldur’s Gate (the local equivalent of the Louvre or the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
+She can be found burglarising the Hall of Wonders in Baldur’s Gate (the local equivalent of the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
 She’s a cute, cheerful lass, originally from Iriaebor, a town located east of Baldur’s Gate.
 She ran away from home because she was too curious and adventurous to stay put, something which her relatives never approved of.
 In fact, curiosity is why she became a Thief: other people’s stuff fascinates her, valuable or not.
 Alora is actually a choice Thief for a Good party, with a Dexterity score second only to Coran.
 Her Strength is terrible, but she’ll be great with a bow.
 She has a rabbit’s foot charm, which is supposed to give her a +2 Luck bonus, and thus better Saving Throws, but it’s bugged.
 The bigger problem is how late you can obtain her.
 She’s among the last three recruitable characters in the game, and you should already have your thieving needs covered by then.
 Which is a shame.
 I’d normally get a sugar high simply from looking at her, but somehow…I don’t hate her as I do most bubbly types.
 She’s just so earnestly happy about her lot in life.
 She also tries vehemently to cheer up the various sourpusses in the party, namely Xan, Kivan and Edwin.
 Amazingly enough, it works on the latter, and they actually become friends.
 Kivan, however, can barely stand her.

 Tiax: I have a sneaking suspicion that someone at BioWare really hates gnomes.
 If you thought Quayle was bad, get a load of this guy.
 You’ll find this brown-haired and black-eyed bundle of crazy loitering around the Flaming Fist compound in Baldur’s Gate, enthusiastically proclaiming to any who will (or won’t) listen that he is a superior being who will rule the world in the name of Cyric, the mad god.
 How fitting.
 Tiax is a Chaotic Evil Cleric/Thief, which is an odd combination that doesn’t quite gel together, and, apart from his Constitution, he has terrible attributes, making him a strong contender for worst character in the game.
 His Wisdom is a bit better than Quayle’s, but it’s still worse than that of any other healer available.
 On top of that, he has the worst Dexterity of any Thief.
 His special ability allows him to summon ghasts, which could be used as cannon-fodder, I guess.
 He’d fit into an Evil party, but he’s either the last or second-to-last recruitable character in the game, so the A.I. will invariably make him even worse than he already is.
 Oh, and he may get into a tussle with Quayle, should you somehow end up with both of them.
 He’s also supposed to have a conflict with Branwen, but this is prevented by scripting kinks.

-Skie: If you simply look at her attributes, Skie is a decent Thief with a natural penchant for archery.
+Skie: If you simply look at her attributes, Skie (pronounced “skee”, not “sky”, which makes it sound rather silly) is a decent Thief with a natural penchant for archery.
 But there’s a whole case to be made against her.
 First of all, she’s pretty much the last recruitable character in the game.
 Secondly, she’s a package deal with Eldoth, who’s a crappy Bard.
 This effectively limits her to Evil parties.
 She’s True Neutral, so it’s no biggie, but dragging Eldoth around for the entire game just to get her is a waste of space.
 Safana and Montaron are both perfectly valid options, and they’re available much earlier.
 Skie is the brown-haired and brown-eyed daughter of Entar Silvershield, one of the dukes of Baldur’s Gate, and, unfortunately for her, Eldoth has her wrapped around his finger, having orchestrated a blackmailing scam whereby he pretends to kidnap her to obtain ransom money from her father.
 Considering that’s she’s a naïve bubblehead who complains about broken nails and tangled hair, it’s difficult to feel sorry for her, but he does treat her like crap.
 This will upset Garrick, if you somehow have him in the party, as he takes a fancy to her, but may also provoke Shar-Teel’s ire.